noctuelles/42-fdf/README.md

 The project is ***only*** compiling on Linux for now.
 I've not tested on MacOS nor making a suitable Makefile.

-This project is compiled with the **-Ofast** flag to improve math speed.
-In this regard, all optimisation provided by the **-O3** flag is enable.
+This project is compiled with the **-O3** flag to improve speed.
+In this regard, all optimisation provided by the **-O2** flag is enable.

 Learn more about optimisation [here](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).